zabloudilaATWIT/securepass/README.md

 - Python 3.7 or higher
 - Git (optional for cloning)
-- Tested and works on Kali Linux macOS, and Linux
+- Tested and works in any terminal

 **DISCLAIMER**